Updated August 27, 2023

 - Priority #1: tell your story—not just work experience, but also what you’ve learned and the accomplishments you’re most proud of

 - Achievements, successes, and how you made a difference or were a valued contributor

-- More effective than listing job descriptions, duties, or staff size
+- Less space spent on listing job descriptions, duties, or staff size

 - More effective to share facts and figures, prove achievements not list platitudes